Jump Jilani: Soundtrack

+The music was composed by Vijay Ebenezer, who reused two songs from the original film.
+"Rangu Rangu" and "Khana Khazaana" were reused from "Ivalunga Imsai" and "Mokka Manusha", respectively.
 For the audio launch, a hot air balloon was launched with the lead cast (Naresh, Deekshit, and Chawla) and Manchu Manoj aboard.
 The songs were released on 31 May 2014.
-Vijay Ebenezer reused his songs from the original film.

-Release
+Reception

-The Deccan Chronicle gave the film a rating of two-and-a-half out of five and stated that " In all, this is a time-pass film in which you can expect some good laughs in the film’s second half".
+The Deccan Chronicle gave the film a rating of two-and-a-half out of five and stated that "In all, this is a time-pass film in which you can expect some good laughs in the film’s second half".
 The Times of India gave the film two out of five stars and wrote that "You better watch the movie to find out what happens, and know finer details like the plot, music, quality of acting, writing and cinematography and the likes".

+Home media

 The film was released on Gemini TV on 14 September 2014.